patriciogonzalezvivo/thebookofshaders/appendix/04/README.md

 When in doubt, remember that you're doing this for your program to run immensely faster than in JS.

 #### void
-There is a `void` type that roughly cooresponds to `null`, it is used as the return type of a method that doesn't return anything. you can't assign it to a variable.
+There is a `void` type that roughly corresponds to `null`, it is used as the return type of a method that doesn't return anything. you can't assign it to a variable.

 #### boolean